top of page

 Vancouver, British Columbia

 In the summer of 1858, tens of thousands of California miners rushed northward to Victoria on Vancouver Island, the gateway to the newly discovered Fraser River gold.
-This mad rush of unexpected visitors caught Victorians off-guard as they filled up the city's hotel rooms, hired all available transports to the mainland, and bought up whatever food was in the markets.
+Victorians were caught off guard as their unexpected guests filled the city's hotel rooms, hired all available transports to the mainland, and bought up whatever food was in the markets.
 Amid the chaos, a man named Richard Haggerty stood at the corner of Johnson Street and Waddington Alley, selling a basketful of California oranges.
-When they were all sold out, he replenished his basket and did it again.
+When they were all sold, he replenished his basket and repeated the process.
 By the end of summer, the city folk and their guests knew that Waddington Alley was the place to buy a thirst-quenching orange.
-Haggerty's had become the first oranges sold regularly in Victoria, but they were from somewhere other than California.
-They were from Tahiti.
+Haggerty's had become the first oranges to be sold regularly in Victoria, but they weren't from California... they were from Tahiti.

 1859::Tahitian Packaging